-Occasionally, students are admitted to Franklin Pierce who do not meet the criteria for collegelevel work in Math.
+Occasionally, students are admitted to Franklin Pierce who do not meet the criteria for college-level work in Math.
 In order to ensure that students are adequately prepared for college work, Franklin Pierce requires those students to pass the appropriate skills course before they are allowed to fulfill their math requirement.
-Grades for this course do appear on the transcript and count in the calculation of the grade point average; credits for this course do not count towards the 120 credits required for graduation.